nkang917/Financial-Anomaly-Detection-and-Risk-Analysis/README.md

 •	Optimized hyper-parameters with k-fold cross-validation and applied regularization to overcome overfitting.

 •	Evaluated model performance of classification and analyzed feature importance to identify top factors.

+# Summary of Fraud Detection
+• Data is highly imbalanced

+• Features of interval_after_signup and time related raw and aggregates are highly predictive of fraud

+• Made actionable operation recommendations/proposal for business